How to QA Smart Contracts on Blockchain

 Static Analysis

-Use tools like Slither, Solhint, or MythX to analyze the smart contracts for common vulnerabilities and coding mistakes, such as reentrancy, integer overflow, and denial of service attacks.
+Use tools like Slither, Solhint, or MythX to analyze smart contracts for common vulnerabilities and coding mistakes, such as reentrancy, integer overflow, and denial-of-service attacks.

-• Slither: The Slither framework provides automated vulnerability and optimization detection, as well as assistive codebase summaries to further developer comprehension.
+• Slither: The Slither framework provides automated vulnerability and optimization detection and assistive codebase summaries to further developer comprehension.

 • Solhint: Solhint detects a wide array of validation and security rules in compliance with Solidity's style guide.